drewcauchi77/curatio/JOURNAL.md

 ### 27/05/2025

 #### Issue

-Originally, I was working with Laravel Herd which allowed the project to be accessible through a local test domain.
-However since I needed to integrate Google and Youtube API, I could not use the local test domain to create the full flow of the oAuth from Google since .test domains are not considered top-level domains.
-Everything was taken care of by Laravel Herd in the background including PHP, Windows environment variables, paths etc..
+Initially, I used Laravel Herd, which automatically managed the local environment.
+Laravel Herd provided a local `.test` domain, but Google and YouTube APIs require a top-level domain for OAuth.
+Because `.test` domains are not considered top-level, I couldn't fully implement Google's OAuth process.
+Laravel Herd also handled PHP setup, environment variables, and paths automatically.

-### Solution
+#### Solution

-I migrated out of Laravel Herd and now using a plain Laravel installation with Vite.
-I had to do some minor changes in the Vite configuration to ensure that hot-reloading can still work properly.
-Laravel Herd used to run the `php artisan serve` command in the background whereas as a developer, I just needed to run the Vite command to watch the frontend and compile on the fly.
-Now, we need to run 2 commands at once: `php -S 0.0.0.0:80 -t public` to run the PHP server at port 80 and `npm run dev` to compile the frontend on port 5173.
-I have added some setup in `vite.config.ts` to ensure that the Vite directories can be served from port 5173 to port 80 without any problems.
-I also changed the hosts file in my Windows directory to include `127.0.0.1 curatio.com`.
-I am now successfully accessing my local project on `curatio.com` which will be acting as my top-level domain in the Google API.
+I transitioned from Laravel Herd to a standard Laravel installation with Vite.
+To maintain hot-reloading functionality, I modified the Vite configuration.
+Previously, Laravel Herd managed the php artisan serve command, and I only needed to run Vite to compile frontend changes.
+Now, I run two commands separately:
+ - `php -S 0.0.0.0:80 -t public` to launch the PHP server on port `80`.
+ - `npm run dev` to compile the frontend on port `5173`.
+I adjusted `vite.config.ts` to handle requests seamlessly from port `5173` to port `80`.
+Additionally, I edited my Windows hosts file by adding `127.0.0.1 curatio.com`.
+My local project now runs successfully at `curatio.com`, meeting Google's API requirements for a top-level domain.